AK-Homberger/D1Mini-GasCounter/README.md

 In addition the consumption fom the last hour and the total average consumption is shown.

+If the client supports MDNS (Bonjour) you can access the server with "gascounter.local".
+If not you have to use the IP-Address.

 ![Meter](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/Meter.jpg)

 Within the scetch you can select the language by coosing the desired header page, the timezone and set the wlan credentials.